 Vaunted Cellars: Clubhouse Wines

 It comes as no shock that the champion golfer of the year is awarded a claret jug as his prize for winning the original major, the [British] Open.
 For as long as golf has been played, drink (and especially wine) has played a huge part in its story.
-Indeed, many golf clubs were formed by small groups of like-minded souls as much to enjoy the delights of the plate and the bottle as they were for exercise out on the links.
-Steve Killick explores how this tradition continues in many clubs to this day where good company, good food and good wine are every bit as important to members as their scores on the course
+Indeed, many golf clubs were formed by small groups of like-minded souls as much to enjoy the delights of the plate and the bottle as they were for exercise on the links.
+Steve Killick explores how this tradition continues, where good company, good food and good wine are every bit as important to members as their scores on the course

 Royal St George’s Golf Club in Sandwich, Kent—the first course outside Scotland to host the Open—has been selected again to host the 2020 tournament.
 It also boasts an excellent selection of wines in the cellars beneath its historic clubhouse.